Looking At Ed Sheeran's Expensive And Luxurious Watch Collection

 We might be ‘Thinking Out Loud’ but it seems like Ed Sheeran’s ‘Bad Habit’ is his penchant for collecting expensive watches.
-The 32-year-old British singer-songwriter, who boasts a cool net worth of over USD 200 million (HKD 1,560 million approx.), has often impressed watch aficionados with his timeless pieces.
+The 32-year-old British singer-songwriter, who boasts a cool net worth of over USD 200 million (INR 1,650 crore approx.), has often impressed watch aficionados with his timeless pieces.
 Rough estimates by experts even peg his collection at a monumental USD 6 million.
 From a few limited editions by Patek Philippe to classic designs by Rolex, we dissect Ed Sheeran’s impressive watch collection.

 Speaking of limited editions, Sheeran has been dominating headlines recently for his involvement in an alleged plagiarism lawsuit filed by the heirs of one of Marvin Gaye’s co-songwriters.
 While the British singer-songwriter emerged triumphant in his case, it was his extraordinary claim of quitting music altogether that left fans worried.
 With his newest album ‘-‘ hitting the markets only recently, we can safely assume, much like his expensive watches, that his time has just arrived.